Axel F: Psy version

 In 2002, South Korean singer Psy released a track titled "Champion" as part of his album 3 Mai, tapping into Seoul's enthusiasm over the 2002 FIFA World Cup.
 "Champion" was partially inspired by Korean street cheering during the 2002 World Cup.
 Paul Lester of The Guardian called "Champion" a "thrashy disco ... which heavily samples "Axel F" by Harold Faltermeyer".

-Murphy Brown vs Captain Hollywood version
+Murphy Brown vs. Captain Hollywood version

 In 2003, Murphy Brown and Captain Hollywood released their Eurodance version of "Axel F", titled "Axel F 2003".
 This version was produced by Matthias Wagner and Andreas Dohmeyer of the Off-cast Project, and Bass Bumpers.
-It contains a vocal sample from Max Headroom ("What's going on?"), heard at the beginning of the song.
-It reached number 18 on the official German Singles Chart.
+It contains a vocal sample from Max Headroom ("What's going on?"), heard at the beginning and middle of the song.
+It reached number 18 on the official German singles chart.
 This version was reworked two years later into the highly successful version by Crazy Frog, which was also completed by the same team of producers.

 Crazy Frog version

-In 2005, a reworking of "Axel F 2003" by Murphy Brown and Captain Hollywood was released by Crazy Frog, titled "Axel F".
-This version became a summer hit that year.
-Like "Axel F 2003", Crazy Frog's version was also produced by the Off-cast Project, and Henning Reith and Reinhard "DJ Voodoo" Raith, two members of the German dance production team Bass Bumpers.
-Wolfgang Boss and Jamster! arranged the remix.

-The song consists of additional vocals taken from the 1997 recording "2TAKTARE.mp3" by Daniel Malmedahl.
-It uses mainly the same part of the two-minute original that was used in Jamster's release.

-There were three edits to the song.
-The original version of the song can be found on most P2P networks.